zacharyhaider/Modual6WS/README.md

 ### Step 3:

-From the spark shell create a vairable for our regex string.
+From the spark shell create a variable for our regex string.

 		val regex = "^((?!<b>(.*?)</b>).)*"

-The string here will select every node in the html other than the bolded charecter names. we will use this in the next step to split the doc for the information we need.
+The string here will select every node in the html other than the bold character names. we will use this in the next step to split the doc for the information we need.
 ![](https://github.com/zacharyhaider/Modual6WS/blob/master/regex.png)

 ### Step 4: